aSemy/assignment-gilded-rose/notes.md

 ### Undocumented behaviour

-`updateItems` ignores Items with qualities outside their expected ranges.
+`updateItems` doesn't validate/force quality to be in the expected range.